- The various Master's titles

 - M.Sc.
 (Master of Science)

-For study programs in the Master:Online Academy the prerequisites include having completed a vocational training and at least one year of professional experience.
+For study programs in the Master:Online Academy the prerequisites include having completed a Bachelor's program and at least one year of professional experience.
 The occupation matters for the chosen course of studies: it must be relevant, in other words, by being linked to the subject field.

 Please refer to the admissions regulations of the respective study programs.